 - The bill eliminates a provision that requires an applicant to change residence in order to be eligible for the Address Confidentiality Program, known as the Safe at Home Program.
 This could expand the number of applicants for the program.
 The Secretary of State pays for the costs of Safe at Home through the Address Confidentiality Fund (Fund 5SNO). - The bill makes several changes related to the acquisition or disposition of real property, and the ability of local officials to access real property records of individuals in Ohio's "Safe at Home" address confidentiality program.
-These provisions could result in some cost increases to political subdivisions, but they only apply to property that program participants acquire after the effective date of the bill. - The bill modifies some procedures pertaining to how the Secretary of State may disclose confidential information.
-These changes may result in some negligible cost increases.
+These provisions could result in some cost increases to political subdivisions, but they only apply to property that program participants acquire after the effective date of the bill. - The bill modifies some procedures pertaining to how the Secretary of State may disclose confidential information, and requires the Secretary of State to respond to some requests within ten business days.
+These changes may result in some negligible cost increases. - The bill modifies a county court's procedures with respect to child custody hearings when a participant is in the Safe at Home Program.
+These changes appear to have no direct fiscal effect. - The bill modifies county recorder fees to include fees for certifying electronic records, and updating the fee for entering marginal references.
+The bill does not increase the rate of any of these fees.
+However, by modifying how these fees are collected, there could be some revenue gains to county recorders under the bill.